+ What is TrialPad?

 With peer-to-peer AirPlay, your iOS device and Apple TV don't have to be on the same Wi-Fi network.

 To use peer-to-peer AirPlay, you will need:

-- An iPad mini or iPad (4th generation or later with iOS 8 or later)
+- An iPad mini or iPad running iOS 10 or later.

 - AppleTV (3rd generation rev A, model A1469 or later)